 Coaching

-Great coaching can change your life - run experiments
+Great coaching can improve your life - run experiments

-I claim that coaching can be among the five best things you do for your impact and well-being this year which will have important ripple effects on your life (40-80% confidence depending on various factors such as consistency of sessions).
+I claim that coaching can be among the ten best things you do for your impact and well-being this year which will have important ripple effects on your life.
 More concretely, I claim that this holds true with an investment of ~ 12-20 sessions with a great coach that fits you well.
-And, if combined with serious personal/professional development more broadly (~ 500-1000 hours), it might be one of the best things you do in your life (that has been the case for me and others).
 This is a big-if-true claim and I urge you to take it seriously by

 - Experimenting with coaching yourself